LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 By default, the match query uses an "OR" logic.
 If a document contains one of the search terms specified in the specified filed, it will consider that document as a hit.

+"OR" logic increases recall.
+It results in higher number of hits but the hits are loosely related to the query.

 ![image](https://user-images.githubusercontent.com/60980933/105553748-3d320b00-5cc3-11eb-9aeb-a9970c60f4fc.png)

 #### Increasing Precision